trivy

 Find vulnerabilities, misconfigurations, secrets, SBOM in containers, Kubernetes, code repositories, clouds and more.

-// This example showcases how to scan an SBOM with Trivy.
+no available example in current language// This example showcases how to scan an SBOM with Trivy.

 func (m *Examples) Trivy_Sbom(ctx context.Context) error {